wyy603/SlurmBot/README.md

 ### How it stays alive

 Every new shell (`bash` or `zsh`) checks if the server is running and starts it if not.
 This means SlurmBot launches on login and keeps running until the login node reboots — your next login will bring it back automatically.

-### How to get your Telegram chat ID

-1. Open Telegram and search for [@userinfobot](https://t.me/userinfobot)
-2. Send `/start` — it replies with your numeric chat ID
-3. Paste that ID when the installer asks for it

 ---